LanguageMachines/frog/docs/source/frogData.rst

    multi-modal dialogues [brone2015insight]_;

--  The SUBTLEX-NL word frequency database was based on an automatically analysed 44-million word corpus of Dutch subtitles of movies and television shows [subtlex]_.
+-  The SUBTLEX-NL word frequency database was based on an automatically analyseds 44-million word corpus of Dutch subtitles of movies and television shows [subtlex]_.

 Feature generation for text filtering and Natural Language Processing